benspak/builders.to/README.md

 ### Referral Program
 - Every user automatically gets a unique referral code
 - Share your referral link: `/register?ref=YOUR_CODE`
-- When someone signs up with your code and creates their first paid listing, you automatically receive 5 tokens (1 free post)
+- When someone signs up with your code and sets their username, you automatically receive 5 tokens (1 free post)
 - Track your referral statistics (total referrals, rewarded referrals) on the Referrals page

 ## Stripe Setup